murphyshayoo/mycode/README.md

 # mycode
 Learning about Python3 and Ansible code!

-Wanting to learn how to pyhton3 for my projects with git
+Wanting to learn how to version control my projects with git

 ##Built with